metafates/testo/docs/tutorial.md

 # Tutorial

-Take a guided tour of `testo` by writing your own plugin and running the tests with it.
+Take a guided tour of `testo` by making a simple plugins and running the tests using various features.

 ## Create a new Go project